jones77/shlintro/README.md

 ## Usage

-Use shlintro as the basis for a new shell script
+Use shlintro as the basis for a new shell script.

 ### Offline

     cp /path/to/_shlintro new_script.sh

 ### Online

     curl https://raw.githubusercontent.com/jones77/shlintro/master/shlintro >new_script.sh

 ### Tutorial